lateio/cowboy_upgrade_insecure_requests/README.md

 By default the reply status code will be `307 Temporary Redirect`

-By default the the middleware will merely swap the scheme of the the current request uri from http to https.
+By default the middleware will merely swap the scheme of the the current request uri from http to https.
 ```
 http://arv.io/path?query -> https://arv.io/path?query
 ```